AntonAks/sdbx/README.md

 - We don't have access to your encryption keys
 - We don't log IP addresses for file access
 - We don't use cookies, tracking, or analytics
-- Files are automatically deleted after first download or expiration
+- Files are automatically deleted after the first download or expiration

 ### What We Store